 ACTION: Write down the amount of new business that you could gain if your online image was impressive rather than embarrassing.

 Are you the best kept secret in your industry?
 Do all the companies and professionals who could be doing business with you know about you?

-This is a major area of opportunity for many B2B companies.
+This is a major area of opportunity for most B2B companies.
 They might be fantastic at what they do, but no one knows they exist.

-If you were to increase awareness of your business through marketing so that more potential customers know about you, what could that mean for the business?
+If you were to increase awareness of your business through marketing so that more potential customers knew about you, what could that mean for the business?
 A 10% lift?
 A 100% lift?

 4. Lead generation

 Should your company invest in marketing in order to achieve revenue growth?
 What kind of investment level makes sense?
-I hope the exercise above helps you quantify the impact that marketing can have.
+We hope this exercise helps you evaluate the impact that marketing can have.